masseydigital/python-opencv-course/README.md

 Calculating the sums for the entire image would be computationally expensive, but the viola-jones algorithm solves this by using the integral image (summed area table) O(1) running time.
 The algorithm also saves time by going through a cascade of classifiers.
 Once an image fails a classifier, we can stop attempting to detect a face.

-The downside to this algorithm is the very large data sets needed to craete your own features.
+The downside to this algorithm is the very large data sets needed to create your own features.
 Luckily though, many pre-training sets of features already exist!

+## Object Tracking

+### Optical Flow

+Optical Flow is the pattern of apparent motion of images between two consecutive frames caused by movement of object or camera.

+Optical flow makes a few assumptions:

+1) The pixel intensities of an object do not change between consecutive frames
+2) Neighboring pixels have similar motion

+In OpenCV, optical flow methods do the following (Lucas-Kanade function)...

+* Take in a given set of points and a frame
+* Attempt to find those same points in the next frame
+* Uses supplies points to track

+**The techniques that are given do not help differentiate if camera is moving or if the object is moving (in opposite directions)

+The _Lucas Kanade_ algorithm only computes optical flow for a _sparse_ feature set (only the points that we define)

+The _Gunner Farneback's_ algorithm is used to calculate _dense_ optical flow (all points).

+[Image Pyramids](https://en.wikipedia.org/wiki/Pyramid_(image_processing)) can be used with the Lucas Kanade algorithm to find optical flow at multiple resolutions.

+### MeanShift and CamShift

+### Built-in Tracking Apis